METARs, TAFs, and Weather Terms

 Here’s my home airport: KSBP

-The Alaska FAA Office has a document on-line that was written to show how the old-style Surface Observations (SA) convert to the METAR format.
-They have several examples and tables that summarize the new terms.
+The Alaska FAA Office has had a document on-line that was written to show how the old-style Surface Observations (SA) convert to the METAR format.
+They have had several examples and tables that summarize the new terms.
+They might still be somewhere on the site, but I can’t find them.
 The sky cover table and the Notations for Reporting Weather table are good summaries of the abbreviations used in METARs.
 I’ve reproduced Sky Cover and Notations.

 The Federal Meteorological Handbook No. 1 – Surface Weather Observations and Reports can be viewed as a series of PDFs.
 The METAR home page has FAQs and historical information on METARs and TAFs.
 The Quick Reference Guide is especially useful.